Opinion | Coming to Terms With the Gruesome Truth of Who We Are

 More than 67 million people witnessed all that, then trotted off to the polls to return the man to office: “Four more years, please.”

-This leaves me with one nagging, existential question: alongside a raging global pandemic, what will four more years of Trump rule to do to an already fragile Democracy that hardly survived the first four?
+This leaves me with one nagging, existential question: alongside a raging global pandemic, what will four more years of Trump rule, if he wins, do to an already fragile Democracy that hardly survived the first four?

 And what of our collective mental health?